jasonknoll/JBin-Analyzer/README.md

 - String extraction
 - PE header parsing
 - Disassembly
-- All in a decent looking console-based gui
+- Should function similar to nmap or netcat just displaying info in terminal